 - Raw dog food is unbalanced and will lead to malnourishment in our dogs.

 - Raw dog food will make our dogs aggressive.

 - Dogs live longer because of commercial diets.

 - Dogs have adapted to consume high carb and low protein diets.

 - There is no proof that raw feeding is beneficial for dogs.

 - Raw dog food has parasites.

 And on and on.
 If I only listened to people who told me the above “facts” aka MYTHS about raw feeding, I would think people who fed raw were nuts too!

 F.E.A.R. = False Evidence Appearing Real

-The pet food industry is a business; A 60+ BILLION DOLLAR BUSINESS The veterinarian industry is a business.
+The pet food industry is a business; A 60+ BILLION DOLLAR BUSINESS.
 We can no longer depend on others to put our pets' needs first; that's our job and that's why we're asking questions, doing our homework, and making our dog food.